MetaBarj0/covertops-cmake-llvm/README.md

 ## Requirement

-This extension utilizes source based coverage feature of Llvm and cmake capabilities.
+This extension utilizes source based coverage feature of the Llvm and cmake capabilities.
 You will need :

 - A recent version of cmake installed on your system